watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

    |  +------------------------------------------+            +-------------+              +-------------+  |
    +--------------------------------------------- SRv6 domain ----------------------------------------------+
 ~~~
-{: #in-network-sfc-control-plane title="In-network SFC (Control Plane)"}
+{: #in-network-sfc-control-plane title="SRv6 In-network SFC (Control Plane)"}

-The In-network SFC Controller consists of the following three components:
+The SRv6 In-network SFC Controller consists of the following three components:

 * Service Function Manager: This component is responsible for defining the state and SID of network service functions on an SRv6 Service Function Node and managing the Service Segment.
 * SRv6 Policy Manager: This component generates SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR Source Node.
 * Encapsulation Policy Manager: This component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR Source Node.

 ## Service Function Manager
-The Service Function Manager is responsible for enabling and disabling network service functions on a specific SRv6 Service Function Node.
+The Service Function Manager is responsible for enabling and disabling service segments of SRv6 Service Function Nodes.
-To manage service segments, it leverages the extensions provided in BGP-LS, as outlined in [I-D.draft-watal-idr-bgp-ls-srv6-sfc-enabler], and defines the following parameters:
+To manage service segments, it utilizes the extensions provided in BGP-LS, as outlined in [I-D.draft-watal-idr-bgp-ls-srv6-sfc-enabler], and defines the following parameters:

 * Behavior: End.AN
 * SID: The SID of End.AN (in IPv6 Address format).
 Service segments that support slicing are specified here as Flex-Algo SIDs.
 * Function Name: Type of network service function
 * Action: Enable
 * TLV:
-    * Specification of the Anycast Segment Group: When deploying multiple Network Functions within the same context, it SHOULD to use the Anycast Group TLV to specify the same anycast segment group SID.
+    * Specification of the Anycast Segment Group: When deploying multiple Network Functions within the same context, it MUST use the Anycast Group TLV to specify the same anycast segment group SID.
     * Allows for the specification of unique parameters and context associated with a particular network service function.

 ## SR Policy Manager